nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ## Addons

 ### S3 Direct Upload - Support S3-like Storage

+We now allow using the accelerate mode of S3, more details here: https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html

 S3 direct upload now has new `nuxeo.conf` parameters to configure a custom S3 endpoint and activate path-style access:
 ```